 A hawk flies through my backyard and I watch it soar, then dive, and I am envious.
 He is not the witch’s consort, though he is a strong, elegant, and predatory creature.
 I would master his sharp beak, his claws to grip and tear, his unrelenting eye for the kill.

-But it’s never been my way.
+But this has never been my way.

 “Oh, you move with the same grace as your dad on that tennis court,” I’ll say to my younger son.
 “I used to love watching him play.
 He was quite beautiful, like you.”